RichMorin/superfast-batch-importer/readme.md

      <> means user input

-Note that all these parameters can in any order and is not case sensitive.
+Note that these parameters are not case sensitive and can be specified in any order.

 * dir 	    	- location where nodes.csv and rels.csv is generated
 * nodes 		- number of nodes
 * relsPerNode   - number of relationships per node
 * relTypes	    - number of relationship types
 * maxLabels	    - maximum number of labels
 * sorted		- sorted or unsorted data (default is unsorted)
 * columns		- a tab separated column names
-* propsPerNode- properties per node
+* propsPerNode  - properties per node
 * propsPerRel	- properties per relationship
 * maxPropSize	- x:y, x is maximum size in bytes, y is percentage of properties > x in size
 * startNodeId	- the lowest node id.
 Useful in creating multiple node and relationship files.

-for instance:
+For instance:

     ./generate.sh dir=d:\data nodes=1000000000 relsPerNode=8 relTypes=20 maxlabels=10000 propsPerNode=3 propsPerRel=2 maxPropSize=32:5